-Navajo Prep students compete in STEM competition
+Navajo Prep students compete in final round of Lexus Eco Challenge

 FARMINGTON — Navajo Preparatory School students in the gifted and talented science program will send their final project off to the Lexus Eco Challenge this week in an invitation-only STEM competition that could bring in as much as $50,000 for the school.

 Four sophomores and a junior in Navajo Prep science teacher Yolanda Flores’ after-school group already have earned $20,000 for themselves and their school in the first two rounds of the competition.
 The Lexus Echo challenge, which is sponsored by Scholastic Inc., asks students to study environmental issues relating to air, climate, land and water, according to the website.

 The team — consisting of junior Xander Jones and sophomores Sky Harper, Miauaxochitl Haskie, Keona Hosteen, and Kaylin McLiverty — advanced through the first round in January and the second round in February.
 The final-round project is due Monday, and the champions will be notified on March 18.

 The students’ latest project is a solar-powered heating and cooling system that the group saw a need for in rural and poor communities across the globe, and in their own lives, McLiverty said.
 The group has been testing the effectiveness of the project in the school’s on-campus hogan, a traditional Navajo dwelling.

 “This part of the challenge is for global needs, or what we feel like we should solve globally,” McLiverty said outside the hogan on Wednesday.
 “We have hogans on the reservation, and they don’t have heating or cooling systems a majority of the time, and there’s also other poor communities that will have these needs, that don’t have the luxury of heating and cooling systems, too, so our main goal is to find an alternative way for heating and cooling that doesn’t use water.”